-While I did this, one of the managers from a flying school on the field stopped by to say hello, with his daughter and a couple of other individuals from the school.
+While I did this one of the managers from a flying school on the field stopped by to say hello, with his daughter and a couple of other individuals from the school.
 His daughter had just secured a job with Air New Zealand.
 She had been following the flight on social media and had wanted to say hello, which was very flattering!
-It was good fun to chat with them about the flight, and their respective flying endeavours in New Zealand.
+It was good fun to chat with them about the flight and their respective flying endeavours in New Zealand.

-On the Saturday, a group of pilots had organised a small fly-in get-together at Raglan airport, a little grass strip at a town down the coast from Auckland.
+On the Saturday a group of local pilots had organised a small fly-in get-together at Raglan airport, a little grass strip at a town down the coast from Auckland.
 It was billed as a Piper Cub meet-up, with the opportunity to go for rides!
 The flight down from Auckland was smooth; the weather for the weekend was lined up to be perfect.
 All the fields were still looking parched and dry; it was a miracle that no big fires had started.

 We watched a couple of other aircraft arrived, including a de Havilland Beaver, while the Cubs came and went.
 The pilot of the Beaver chatted to the Cub pilots and learned that they were heading out to land on the beaches near the strip; despite having never landed on a beach before, and having a much heavier airplane, he jumped right in to the Beaver and set off alone to try the same thing.
 This was to prove a mistake.
-We received notice not long afterwards that the Beaver was stuck in soft sand, and both Cubs loaded up with pilots and passengers to go and try to help.
+We received notice not long afterwards that the Beaver was stuck in soft sand; both Cubs loaded up with pilots and passengers to go and try to help.

-I took my time, and came out near the end of the queue.
+I took my time and came out near the end of the queue.
 I was one of the fastest aircraft, so I knew I’d need to be keeping a good look-out for the slower C172s that had gone on ahead of me.
-We all flew a fairly direct route, over the Firth of Thames towards the Coromandel peninsula, so life jackets were essential!
+We all flew a fairly direct route over the Firth of Thames towards the Coromandel peninsula, so life jackets were essential!
 My jacket, set up for long term ocean survival, looked a little over-equipped compared to the rest of the day-trippers.

-After a short wait, the final visitor touched down, the C162.
-We grouped up and walked into town; most of the eateries were closed, but we managed to find an open bakery to get hold of some snacks and drinks.
-It was extremely hot and sunny, so a bunch of the group headed off towards the beach.
+After a short wait the final visitor touched down, the C162.
+We grouped up and walked into town; most of the eateries were closed but we managed to find an open bakery to get hold of some snacks and drinks.
+It was extremely hot and sunny so a bunch of the group headed off towards the beach.
 I joined a few of the North Shore pilots to visit one of their number who had a weekend house at the strip.
 His C172 was parked outside, signifying that he was home!
-We sat at the kitchen table, eating ice cream and drinking tea, and swapping stories about flying and sheep farming.
-These guys were an endless supply of entertaining tales!
+We sat at the kitchen table eating ice cream and drinking tea, and swapping stories about flying and sheep farming.
+These guys were an endless supply of entertaining tales.

 After a while, it was time to head back.
-The North Shore crew invited me to join them at North Shore for the Sunday evening drinks; although I’d be sticking to Sprite, of course.
+The North Shore crew invited me to join them at North Shore for the Sunday evening drinks; although I’d be sticking to soft drinks, of course.
 I lined up behind the Yak and the C180, and took off following them in trail across the Coromandel.
 They were fast!
 I had to keep power well up to slowly close the gap on them.
-The Yak peeled off as we went past Rangitoto, to go and enjoy some low flying along the shore; the C180 and I continued to North Shore.
-We gathered in the bar, overlooking the runway, and watched a final couple of aircraft land while we enjoyed beers and soft drinks.
+The Yak peeled off as we went past Rangitoto to go and enjoy some low flying along the shore; the C180 and I continued to North Shore.
+We gathered in the bar overlooking the runway, and watched a final couple of aircraft land while we enjoyed beers and soft drinks.

-The next morning, I took Planey back to Oceania Aviation.
-Arriving at Warbirds, I bumped into Christine from North Shore; that made three days in a row!
-She was taking a lesson to fly the Chipmunk military trainer, which looked like great fun, although quite basic and spartan compared to the C182 luxury that I was used to!
+The next morning I took Planey back to Oceania Aviation.
+Arriving at Warbirds to taxi him over, I bumped into Christine from North Shore; that made three days in a row!
+She was taking a lesson to fly the Chipmunk military trainer, which looked like great fun although quite basic and spartan compared to the C182 luxury that I was used to.
 I left them to it, and taxied across to the Oceania hangar on the other side of the field.

-Over the weekend I had found a couple of other items that I wanted to take care of, and they’d kindly offered use of their facilities once again.
+Over the weekend I had found a couple of other items that I wanted to take care of and they’d kindly offered use of their facilities once again.
 I spent a while with the vacuum cleaner, carrying out the first really thorough vacuuming of the interior since leaving the US.
-That done, I finally got around to repairing a loose trim piece on the passenger door.
+That done I finally got around to repairing a loose trim piece on the passenger door.
 I’d been flying around with it stored in the seat back pocket for too long!